 Aftershock leaves an eye-opening and heartbreaking mark.

-Hulu documentary film Aftershock (2022) will be released on the streaming service on July 19, 2022.
+We review the Hulu documentary film Aftershock (2022), which was released on the streaming service on July 19, 2022.

 Shocking, isn’t it?
 Yet, the medical field has even developed algorithms on ethnicity’s odds of surviving a vaginal birth.
 That’s the Vaginal Birth After Cesarean (VBAC) calculator.
 The VBAC Risk Score helps medical professionals determine the likelihood of vaginal delivery versus induced cesarean births.
 The numbers are shocking.
 A white woman has an 82% chance compared to a black woman at 70%.
 Does this number have nothing to do with race or ethnicity?
 This calculation pushes a woman of color to take a high-risk surgery with a higher chance of mortality.